smogon/pokemon-showdown/config/CUSTOM-RULES.md

 `Freeze Clause Mod` - prevent Pokémon from getting frozen if they have frozen allies

-`Cancel Mod` - allow players to cancel their moves
+`Cancel Mod` - show the Cancel button and allow players to cancel their moves

 `Inverse Mod` - inverse type effectiveness (like in Gen 6 Inverse Battles)